Lucas di Grassi: 2011–2014

-Based on his performance in São Paulo, Audi offered di Grassi a contract in late 2012 which he accepted.
-He replaced Marco Bonanomi whom Audi released.
+Based on his performance in São Paulo, Audi offered di Grassi a contract in late 2012, which he accepted.
+He replaced Marco Bonanomi, whom Audi released.
 Audi announced in January 2013 that di Grassi was selected to race for the team in the opening round of the 2013 American Le Mans Series, the 12 Hours of Sebring.
 He again teamed up with Kristensen and McNish, finishing second overall after exchanging the lead several times with the sister Audi.
 Shortly after the 6 Hours of Silverstone, Audi announced that di Grassi would be racing an experimental car at the 6 Hours of Spa-Francorchamps and the 24 Hours of Le Mans alongside Oliver Jarvis and Marc Gené.
 The trio took third place in an Audi clean sweep of the podium.
 At Le Mans, despite a puncture in the race's opening hours, he, Jarvis and Gené took a second consecutive third-place finish as Kristensen, McNish and Loïc Duval's No. 2 Audi secured the overall victory.
 Di Grassi, Jarvis and Gené finished ninth in the World Endurance Drivers' Championship.
 In late August, di Grassi drove the Audi RS5 DTM at a test session, held at the Red Bull Ring.

-To start 2014, he raced the No. 21 RCM Motorsport Chevrolet Sonic alongside Thiago Camilo for the opening round of the Stock Car Brasil season at the Autódromo José Carlos Pace; the duo retired on the first lap due to a clutch failure.
+To start 2014, di Grassi raced the No. 21 RCM Motorsport Chevrolet Sonic alongside Thiago Camilo for the opening round of the Stock Car Brasil season at the Autódromo José Carlos Pace; the duo retired on the first lap due to a clutch failure.
 Di Grassi was retained by Audi for 2014 and was promoted to a full-time racing seat.
 He was selected to replace the retired McNish in the No. 1 Audi and shared it with Kristensen and Duval.
 Di Grassi started the season by retiring due to chassis damage arising from a crash at the 6 Hours of Silverstone, but recovered to finish second overall at Spa-Francorchamps.
 Although the No. 1 Audi's fuel injectors and turbocharger were replaced, di Grassi, Kristensen and Duval took second at Le Mans three laps adrift of André Lotterer, Benoît Tréluyer and Marcel Fässler's winning car.
 After another second position at the Circuit of the Americas, he clinched a hat-trick of fifth-places before ending with a podium at the season-closing 6 Hours of São Paulo.
 The trio's results ranked them ninth in the drivers' standings with 117 points.